Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Boise State Stats and Trends

-- The Broncos have an against the spread record of 3-1 in their four games when favored by 7.5 points or more so far this season.

-- Boise State's games this year have hit the over on only two of 12 set point totals (16.7%).
+- Boise State's games this year have gone over the total in only two out of 12 opportunities (16.7%).

-- When Boise State puts up more than 26.2 points, it is 6-1 against the spread and 5-2 overall.
+- When Boise State records more than 26.2 points, it is 6-1 against the spread and 5-2 overall.

-- In games that Boise State totals over 392.3 yards, the team is 5-1 against the spread and 5-1 overall.
+- Boise State is 5-1 against the spread and 5-1 overall when the team piles up more than 392.3 yards.

 - The Broncos have turned the ball over one more time (15 total) than the Chippewas have forced a turnover (14) this season.